hadronized/strongly-typed-thoughts.net/static/content/home.md

 64k intro* – and **Heat Station** – a *PC Windows 64k intro*, at Eersel (NL)  and Köln (DE) respectively.

-I then have a two years time learning and writing programs in **Haskell**.
-That period was a very important one to me as I learned a lot about *functional programming*.
-I’ve been introducing myself as a *functional programmer* since then.
+I then had several years learning and writing programs in **Haskell** – I still am!
+That period was a very important one to me as I learned a lot about _functional programming_, and especially _pure functional programming_.
+I’ve been introducing myself as a *functional programmer* ever since.
 My **Haskell** experience taught me a lot and helped me sharpening my mind and rigorous thoughts about software engineering, language designs and software architectures.

-After those two years, I decided to get back to writing demo productions and decided to jump in [Rust](https://www.rust-lang.org) as it’s a very well appreciated language in the **Haskell** community.
+After those years, I decided to get back to writing demo productions and decided to jump in [Rust](https://www.rust-lang.org) as it’s a very well appreciated language in the **Haskell** community.
 I learned the basic language in two days and the more complex concepts in a single week (lifetime ellision, borrowing, mpsc, complex macros, uniqueness typing, etc.).
 My **Haskell**